kanzure/pyphantomjs/README.md

          In most of these cases, the features were only changed to improve their reliability and performance, so they work more often/better, and break less.
        * There may also be additional features present that aren't in PhantomJS.
+  3. For whatever reason, PyPhantomJS was deleted from the upstream PhantomJS library, so this separate repository was created.
+The old commit ids have been kept in tact to facilitate referencing back to the upstream versions.

 PhantomJS was written by Ariya Hidayat, and I'd like to give him a BIG thanks for all his work on PhantomJS! :)